Medical Credit Fund

 The Medical Credit Fund's primary objective is to increase the delivery of affordable quality healthcare services, particularly to underserved populations, by enhancing access to capital and reducing the investment risk.
-All of its borrowers ' health facilities, diagnostic centers, pharmaceutical and medical supply distributors - must serve this goal.
+All of its borrowers – health facilities, diagnostic centers, pharmaceutical and medical supply distributors - must serve this goal.
 The MCF's due diligence process specifically assesses the social impact of its potential borrowers, including the populations they serve.
-To reduce the risk of these types of loans, the Medical Credit Fund provides performance-based financing in combination with technical support to eligible private primary healthcare providers - the two programs are interlinked: the Technical Assistance (TA) program and the Finance program.
-In addition, the selected health facilities will participate in a medical and business quality improvement program which strengthens their business case and debt servicing capacity, and reduces their credit and medical risk.
+To reduce the risk of these types of loans, the Medical Credit Fund provides debt financing in combination with technical support - the two programs are interlinked: the Technical Assistance (TA) program and the Finance program.
+In addition, the selected healthcare facilities will participate in a medical and business quality improvement program which strengthens their business case and debt servicing capacity, and reduces their credit and medical risk.

 Investments systematically include social and environmental sustainability practices in the due diligence process:

-Each of the healthcare facilities that borrows from the MCF enters a quality improvement program using the internationally recognized SafeCare standards http://www.safe-care.org/ The standards were developed in collaboration with the Joint Commission International (JCI) of the U.S.A and the Council for Health Service Accreditation of Southern Africa (COHSASA).
-The SafeCare Standards require all the providers to adhere to local law and regulation.
+Healthcare facilities that borrow from the MCF enter a quality improvement program using the internationally recognized SafeCare standards (www.safe-care.org).
+The standards were developed in collaboration with the Joint Commission International (JCI) of the U.S.A and the Council for Health Service Accreditation of Southern Africa (COHSASA).
+The SafeCare Standards require providers to adhere to local law and regulation.
 Additionally, management must strive to reduce and control hazards and risks, prevent accidents and injuries and maintain a safe environment.
 The providers also have to plan for occupational health and safety programs, fire safety, emergencies, hazardous materials and security.

 Impact Tracking and Monitoring